 Kerry Priest is a poet, sound artist and playwright.
 She was named one of Eyewear’s Best New British And Irish Poets 2018, while her poem, ‘Medicine Wheel’, was nominated for the Forward Prize 2019.
 Her pamphlet, The Bone Staircase, was published by Live Canon in 2020 and her sound poem ‘Mirror’ was played on BBC Radio 3 in 2021.

 Kerry has also worked as a DJ/Producer.
-Her sound pieces have been played on BBC Radio 3.
-She has performed at Royal Festival Hall, Latitude, Bestival, XOYO etc. She was a founding member of the legendary London club night, Twat Boutique and also a resident at Itchy Feet, Hodgepodge and Disco Mutante.
-A couple of her electronic music productions reached the club charts across Europe in the noughties.
+Her sound pieces have been played on BBC Radio 3 and BBC Introducing and reviewed in DJ and Computer Music magazines.
+She has performed at the Royal Festival Hall, Latitude, Bestival, XOYO, Thekla etc. She was a founding member of the legendary London club night, Twat Boutique and also a resident at Itchy Feet, Hodgepodge and Disco Mutante.
 Her musical output currently focuses on experimentations with the spoken word and voice, notably Polyphony and Opera.

 The Bone Staircase chapbook with Live Canon 2020.
 Buy it here.

 “Borders”, “The Lesser Bohemians” and “A Narrow Road” in Poetry Salzburg Review (2020)

 “Womb” in Future Poems, Emma Press (2019)

 “Debussy Writes Images” and “Nausea” in French Literary Review (2019)

 “The Unexpected Side-benefits of a Slow and Premature Death” in Best New British and Irish Poets (Eyewear 2018)